-Well, problems occur between social media platforms and HIPAA more often than you may think.
+Well, problems occur between HIPAA and social media platfirms more often than you may think.

 For example, recently, a nurse at a Texas children’s hospital was fired for posting protected health information on Facebook, which is in direct violation of HIPAA.

 In the Facebook post, the nurse talked about a young patient with measles who was brought in for treatment.

 After her hospital caught wind of the post, they suspended the nurse and conducted an investigation.